 The question cannot be settled by lifting one text or ruling out of the system it belongs to.
 Islam asks to be judged as an integrated account of God, the human person, moral responsibility, and public order, and that larger frame often changes the conclusion.

-The Islamic answer begins with the khalifah’s vocation.
-God created human beings to bear a trust — the amanah — that requires moral freedom.
+God created human beings to bear the trust.
 Freedom means the possibility of suffering, because it means the possibility of wrong choices, natural consequences, and a world where not everything goes as the creature wishes.
-Tawhid holds that the purpose is worth the cost — and that the final judgment, where every injustice is addressed, ensures that no suffering is ultimately meaningless.
+Tawḥīd holds that the purpose is worth the cost.
+The final judgement, where every injustice is addressed, ensures that no suffering is ultimately meaningless.